Lessons in History-“A Perfect Hell of Blood: The Battle of the Crater”

 ISBN: 9781469684819

-Join The National Civil War Museum for a compelling presentation by prizewinning author A. Wilson Greene, as he discusses the second volume of his acclaimed Petersburg trilogy, A Campaign of Giants: The Battle for Petersburg.
+Join The National Civil War Museum for a compelling presentation by prizewinning author A. Wilson Greene, as he discusses the Battle of the Crater.

 Admission